nasa/nasa-latex-docs/docs/source/examples/section.rst

 Overview
 ###########################################

-Sections in LaTeX are generated using the following commands that are available from the native ``article`` document class:
+Sections in LaTeX are generated using the following commands that are defined in the native ``article`` document class:

 * Level 1: ``\section``
 * Level 2: ``\subsection``